lucaTriboli/DiMHepy/README.md

 ## Dependencies

-for a correct operation of DiMHepy you have to run there command in the command line:
+To use DiMHepy in its basic version you have to run these command in the command line:
 ```
 pip3 install numpy
 pip3 install scipy